MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/sandboxing-mdav.md

 ---
 title: Run Microsoft Defender Antivirus in a sandbox environment
-description: This article describes how to run Microsoft Defender Antivirus in a sandbox to further harden against tampering. ms.service: defender-endpoint ms.localizationpriority: medium ms.topic: conceptual
+description: This article describes how to run Microsoft Defender Antivirus in a sandbox to further strengthen against tampering. ms.service: defender-endpoint ms.localizationpriority: medium ms.topic: conceptual